 As a gay teenager growing up, I came of age believing that marriage was an institution that was forever closed to me.
 However, I am now fifty-two, and as things have turned out, I have been no stranger to marriage, even though it was not always recognized by the State.

 I met my first husband in January 1984.
+His name was Dennis Cafiero.
 I was three months shy of my twenty-first birthday; he was twenty-six and we met in a popular cruising spot and went back to his apartment and headed directly to bed.

 I enjoyed the experience, and I liked him, but I didn’t think too much of the encounter until I ran into him again about two weeks later and the same sequence of events happened.
 This time we both knew something was happening, though we said little.